 Ellarose Pinkus

-“By convention, obstetricians date pregnancy from presumed first day of the last normal menstrual period (LMP).
-This is gestational age, which in embryology is superfluous because gestation does not begin until fertilization of an oocyte occurs.
+“By convention, obstetricians date pregnancy from the presumed first day of the last normal menstrual period (LNMP).
+This is the gestational age, which in embryology is superfluous because gestation does not begin until fertilization of an oocyte occurs.
 Embryonic [or fetal] age [also described as fertilization or conceptional age] begins at fertilization, approximately 2 weeks after the LNMP….
 The day on which fertilization occurs is the most accurate reference point for estimating [embryonic or fetal] age ….”
-The Developing Human, Clinically Oriented Embryology, Moore, Persaud & Torchia, Elsevier, 10th Ed.
-(2016).
-Unless otherwise noted, all embryonic and fetal ages in Education Resource Fund curricular materials are estimated in weeks/months following fertilization.

 The Education Resource Fund (ERF) recently announced an extraordinary new series of pregnancy-related science documentaries which illustrate the biology of prenatal development using sophisticated medical imaging technologies and procedures which enable researchers to visualize embryos and fetuses, alive in the uterus, with never-before-seen clarity.
 ERF is a science foundation which produces films and other curricular materials that are now available in an app ...